389441

 Walmart is a behemoth in the consumer retail sector and benefits from economies of scale, an important advantage giving the business an edge in distribution and more negotiating power with suppliers.

-As you can see below, the company's annualized revenue growth rate of 5.5% over the last four years (we compare to 2019 to normalize for COVID-19 impacts) was weak as its store count was flat, signaling that growth was driven by more sales at existing, established stores.
+As you can see below, the company's annualized revenue growth rate of 5% over the last five years was weak as its store count dropped, signaling that growth was driven by more sales at existing, established stores.

 Walmart Total Revenue